Last update: August 12, 2020

 $WORK), be sure to stripe the receiving directories.
 See STRIPING for more information.

 Request Only the Resources You Need Make sure your job scripts request only the resources that are needed for that job.
 Don't ask for more time or more nodes than you really need.
 The scheduler will have an easier time finding a slot for a job requesting 2 nodes for 2 hours, than for a job requesting 4 nodes for 24 hours.
 This means shorter queue waits times for you and everybody else.

 Test your submission scripts.
 Start small: make sure everything works on 2 nodes before you try 20.
 Work out submission bugs and kinks with 5 minute jobs that won't wait long in the queue and involve short, simple substitutes for your real workload: simple test problems;

 lddon your executable.

 Respect memory limits and other system constraints.
 If your application needs more memory than is available, your job will fail, and may leave nodes in unusable states.
-Monitor your application's needs.
-Execute
+Use TACC's Remora tool to monitor your application's needs.

 The Stockyard Global File System (